Yajy/Role-Based-Canary-Deployment/README.md

 - `istio-config/` – Istio Gateway, VirtualService, DestinationRule YAMLs
 - `Dockerfile` – Used to build Docker images for both versions
 - `diagrams/` – Architecture diagrams and request flow illustrations

+## Genius Idea:
+Using json to bring UI changes to android App (without the need to download the update)